arnavgholap/Diagnostic-Hub/README.md

-## SentiCast
+### SentiCast

-SentiCast is a media streaming platform that incorporates an interactive comment section, a feature not available in major platforms like Netflix and Prime.
+SentiCast is a media streaming platform that incorporates an interactive comment section, a feature not available in major streaming platforms like Netflix and PrimeVideo.
 The platform features a personalized content recommendation system powered by content-based filtering with cosine similarity.
 It also performs sentiment analysis on user comments, initially tested with multiple models and ultimately optimized with an LSTM model for higher accuracy.
-The system enhances user interaction and engagement by providing personalized content suggestions based on sentiment insights.
+The system enhances user interaction and engagement by providing personalized content suggestions based on user insights.

 ### App Preview